Sage-Bionetworks/sage-monorepo/docs/developers-guide/developing-on-a-remote-host.md

 can either wait on this page until "EC2Instance" shows up on the list under Resources, or you can leave and come back at a later time.

+### Stopping the EC2 instance

+It's not something you should do now as part of this tutorial.
+This section serves as a reminder that AWS charges for evey hour the EC2 instance is running.
+As soon as you identify that you will no longer need the instance for the rest of the day, open the Service Catalog to stop it.

+1. Open the Service Catalog, then select **Provisioned products**.
+2. Select the EC2 instance.
+3. Click on the button **Actions** > **Service actions** > **Stop**.
+4. Confirm the action.

+After a few seconds, the EC2 instance will be stopped.

+!!! note

+    AWS still charges us for the storage space that the EC2 instance takes even when it's not running.
+    Consider destroying the EC2 instance when you decide that you will no longer need it.

 ### Connecting to the EC2 instance with AWS Console

 We will now use the AWS Console to open a terminal to the EC2 instance and setup your public SSH